-The Principal may suspend a student for not more than ten (10) school days.
-The Principal shall give the student written notice of the intent to suspend and the reasons for the intended suspension.

-- 2. The student shall be provided an opportunity to appear in an informal hearing with the Principal and shall have the right to challenge the reasons for the intended suspension and to otherwise explain his/her actions.
+- The Principal may suspend a student for not more than ten (10) school days.
+The Principal shall give the student written notice of the intent to suspend and the reasons for the intended suspension. - The student shall be provided an opportunity to appear in an informal hearing with the Principal and shall have the right to challenge the reasons for the intended suspension and to otherwise explain his/her actions.
 This hearing can be held immediately.
 A parent or guardian will be contacted before any student is sent home to serve a suspension from school.
 If the school is unable to reach the parent or guardian, a letter will be sent by U. S. mail the next school day and the suspension will begin at a date which will allow time for the delivery of the suspension letter.
 This letter shall be sent to the parent, guardian or custodian of the student stating the specific reasons for the suspension and the length of it.
 This letter shall include a notice of their right to appeal the suspension to the Superintendent or Board of Education and the right to be represented by legal counsel at the appeal and to request such appeal to be held in executive session. - During the time of the suspension students are responsible for all assignments to complete for full credit.
 O.R.C.
-3313.66, 3313.661, Board Policy 5610. - 4.
-The Board may, by a majority vote of its full membership or by the action of its designee, affirm the order of suspension or may reinstate such pupil or otherwise reverse, vacate or modify the order of suspension. - The decision of the Board of Education or its designee may be appealed to the Court of Common Pleas in accordance with Chapter 2506 of the Ohio Revised Code.
-EXPULSION - Only the Superintendent may expel a student.
-Expulsion is the removal of a student for more than ten (10) days duration, but not to exceed the maximum number of days approved by law. - 7.
-The Superintendent will give the student and parent written notice of the intended expulsion, including reasons for the intended expulsion.
-The notice shall also state that the student and parent or representative shall have the opportunity to appear in person before the Superintendent or designee to challenge the reasons for the intended expulsion or to otherwise explain the student's action.
-The notice shall further state the time and place to appear, which must not be less than three (3) days or later than five (5) days after the notice is given, unless the Superintendent grants an extension of time at the request of the pupil or his parent. - 8.
-Within twenty-four hours of the expulsion, the Superintendent will notify the parent and the clerk of the Board of the expulsion in writing.
-This notice shall include the reasons for the expulsion, the rights of the student or parent to appeal the Superintendent's decision to the Board of Education or its designee, the right to be represented by legal counsel at the appeal and the right that the hearing be held in executive session.
-O.R.C.
-3313.66, 3313.661, Board Policy #5610 - Any action taken by the Board of Education or its designee regarding the expulsion shall take place in public session. - 10.
-The Board may, by a majority vote of its full membership or by the action of its designee, affirm the order of expulsion or may reinstate such pupil or otherwise reverse, vacate, or modify the order of expulsion. - 11.
-The decision of the Board of Education or its designee may be appealed to the Court of Common Pleas in accordance with Chapter 2506 of the Ohio Revised Code.
+3313.66, 3313.661, Board Policy 5610. - The Board may, by a majority vote of its full membership or by the action of its designee, affirm the order of suspension or may reinstate such pupil or otherwise reverse, vacate or modify the order of suspension. - The decision of the Board of Education or its designee may be appealed to the Court of Common Pleas in accordance with Chapter 2506 of the Ohio Revised Code.